Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Group Size

-This trip has a maximum group size of 15.
+This trip has a maximum group size of 12.
 The group will be split into a maximum of three groups, based on speed, with each group being accompanied by their own safety vessel/escort.

 Boat Support

-Boat support on this trip includes one main boat and two support craft crewed by your SwimTrek guides but the allocation of water craft will vary based on swim location.
+Boat support on this trip includes one main boat and two support craft crewed by your SwimTrek guides but the allocation of watercraft will vary based on swim location.
 Please note that this boat support is subject to change without notice and cannot be guaranteed.

 Extra Activities

 Around Kailua Bay there are plenty of facilities and activities to keep you busy when not swimming.
 Take part in rejuvenating paddle board or sit-on-top kayak tours paddling around the bay.
 Try scuba diving too.
 Speak to our boat skipper about diving and snorkelling with the manta rays.
-Visit a Kona coffee farm or live the Hawaii Five-0 opening credits and paddle a traditional Hawaiian outrigger canoe.
+Visit a Kona coffee farm or relive the Hawaii Five-0 opening credits and paddle a traditional Hawaiian outrigger canoe.

-Equipment Checklist
+Essential Equipment Checklist

 Getting There